schemathesis/schemathesis/docs/sanitizing.rst

     # Configure Schemathesis to use your custom sanitization configuration
     schemathesis.sanitization.configure(custom_config)

-This will sanitize the ``X-Customer-ID`` headers (case-insensitive), and any fields containing the substring "address" (case-insensitive) in their names, with the string "[Custom]" in the generated test case and the received response.

 This will sanitize the ``X-Customer-ID`` headers, and any fields containing the substring "address" in their names, with the string "[Custom]" in the generated test case and the received response.